spm/spm-docs/docs/courses/index.md

 # SPM Courses

-We run courses twice per year: in-person SPM courses in London in May and online SPM courses in October.
-They are taught by the developers of SPM and collaborators, at the Functional Imaging Laboratory (FIL) in London as part of the [UCL Queen Square Institute of Neurology's short course programme](https://www.ucl.ac.uk/ion/education).
+We are delighted to welcome visitors to our SPM courses in May and October each year.
+They are taught by the developers of SPM and international collaborators, at the Functional Imaging Laboratory (FIL) in London.
+They form part of the [UCL Queen Square Institute of Neurology's short course programme](https://www.ucl.ac.uk/ion/education).

 <div class="grid cards" markdown>